d3vsupp0r7/android/AndroidSimpleTrainer001/EXAMPLES.md

 ## AutoCompleteExampleActivity

 This activity is based on Autocomplete example.
-The Autcomplete is based on:
+The Autocomplete is based on:

 1) String array: String[]
 2) Custom Object List: List<EmployeeUISampleModel>